productsupcom/pup-tech-radar/README.md

 # Motivation

-At [Productsup](https://www.productsup.com/), we maintain a [public Tech Radar](http://productsup.github.io/tech-radar/) to help our engineering teams align on technology choices.
-Is is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).
+At [Productsup](https://www.productsup.com/), we maintain a [Tech Radar](https://radar.productsup.dev/) to help our engineering teams align on technology choices.
+It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).

 This version is a modified version from [Yoyo Wallet](https://github.com/yoyowallet/tech-radar).